VT-Visionarium/garlic/README.md

 We do not commit the source of the packages that are installing, except for packages that are native to this package, like encap.
-We do not commit an generated files from the building process from the building of said packages.
+We do not commit any generated files from the building process from the building of said packages.
 We just keep a runnable script record of where to get the source to the packages (wget, git clone, ftp, and whatever), and we keep the source of the packages in /usr/local/ on all the systems that we